mindscan-de/FutureSQR/Tryouts/README.md

 Angular app using and evaluating CodeMirror to provide source code formatting and interaction with the source code.

+## Tryout_0x03

+A minimal Login based app with a user management component.
+This Application is to tryout user Authentication, user authorization and such in connection with an angular app.
+If this works well enough against another developer backend a more real backend using Java will be tried as well.

 # Future Tryouts?